imacfoan/DASS_DSM/docs/04-S04-overview.md

 Section 4: Resampling Methods
 :::

-This section is comprised two demonstrations adapted from the core textbook for this course:
+This section is comprised of two demonstrations and a practical adapted from exercises from the core textbook for this course (James et. al 2019) and/or from material developed by Dr. Tatjana Kecojevic, Lecturer in Social Statistics.

 James, G., Witten, D., Hastie, T. and Tibshirani, R. (2021). *An Introduction to Statistical Learning with Applications in R*.
-2nd ed.New York: Springer. <https://www.statlearning.com/>
+2nd ed.New York: Springer. <https://www.statlearning.com/>.

 ::: ilos
 **Learning Outcomes:**